na-na-hi/renget/archive/imtookening.md

 # Hitogami Cards

 (Avatars might be cropped for safe posting, so I've provided links to their original art.
 You might need an account for certain links like pixiv or sankaku.)
-I test my bots so that they work specifically with basic prompting and no jailbreaking.
-Claude is too much of a wildcard, don't expect an on rails experience with him.
 Some general thoughts on each bot below.